Where Are the Pressure Points for Neck Pain?

-If you feel relief after performing this treatment, feel free to continue doing it throughout the day and as part of your daily regimen.
+If you feel relief after performing this treatment, please continue doing it throughout the day and as part of your daily regimen.
 You can do it as many times as you want.

 Step #4 (Optional): Massage with a hard object

-For further relief, you can consider performing acupressure with a hard object such as a tennis ball.
-You would still do it as you normally would, as described in step 2, but with an object in hand.
+For further relief, you can consider performing acupressure with a hard object, such as a tennis ball.
+You would still do it as you usually would, as described in step 2, but with an object in hand.

-Be careful not to work on any open injuries or abnormalities in the skin, as these can be particularly sensitive to any form of manipulation.
+Be careful not to work on any open injuries or abnormalities in the skin, as these can be particularly sensitive to manipulation.
 If you feel a lot of pain or soreness while performing acupressure for neck pain, stop immediately.

 Does A Hot Shower Help Neck Pain?

 A hot shower can definitely help with neck pain.
 Not only does the force of the water soothe the soreness in your neck, but the warm temperature helps to relax the muscles and increase blood circulation.
-It is recommended that you first use warm water for a few minutes, then switch to cold water for a minute or two.
+You should first use warm water for a few minutes, then switch to cold water for a minute or two.
 You can continue to alternate between the two water temperatures if needed.
-The reason for this is because keeping your neck under hot water for too long can cause the inflammation to worsen.
+The reason for this is that keeping your neck under hot water for too long can cause the inflammation to worsen.
 The cold water keeps the inflammation in line while helping promote healing.
-This same treatment can be done using hot and cold compresses outside of the shower.
+This same treatment can be done using hot and cold compresses outside the shower.